THE

 FAQs

-If you pay your ICICI Bank Credit Card balance in full and on time every month, the APR may not matter as much to you.
+If you pay your ICICI Bank Credit Card balance in full and on time every month, the APR will not matter as much to you.
 However, if you carry a balance from month to month, the APR will determine the interest you will be charged on the outstanding balance.

 For disclaimer, Click Here.